Panmoni/realbitcoinfam-www/content/blog/hello-world.md

 ## Join

-[Join the Panmoni Discord](https://discord.gg/MaybgkHs53) to peruse the RBF channels started!
+[Join the Panmoni Discord](https://discord.gg/MaybgkHs53) to peruse the RBF channels and get started!

 ## Vision